 In 1960, Congress created the Outdoor Recreation Resources Review Commission, launching national surveys on recreation every few years.
 These provided a wealth of data that had never been gathered before and first exposed the enormous economic impact of recreation.
 After that, grant funds began coming to organizations to build public access infrastructure.

-Now, leaders in federal, state and local government are fully aware of the crucial economic value that lakes, swim beaches, stream access sites, fishing spots, trails and campsites bring to the communities around them.
+Now, leaders in federal, state, and local government are fully aware of the crucial economic value that lakes, swim beaches, stream access sites, fishing spots, trails and campsites bring to the communities around them.

 “We have world-class recreation here in the Valley,” says Clay Guerry, TVA recreation strategy specialist.
 “We have assets that are known beyond the borders of the United States.
-Just think about the Appalachian Trail, how much has been written about it.
+Just think about the Appalachian Trail, and how much has been written about it.
 It crosses two of TVA’s dams, Fontana and Watauga.
 One of the best shelters on the trail, the ‘Fontana Hilton’, is on TVA land.
 The Ocoee whitewater, where the Olympics were held—everyone into whitewater knows the Ocoee.
 Trout fishermen all over the world know about South Holston.
 Bass fishing competitions—look at the international media coverage that comes out of that.”

 However, enjoying the outdoors doesn’t require an expensive fly-fishing setup, a pricey mountain bike or kayak, or extensive physical strength and abilities.
-A large study a few years ago reveals that the most popular outdoor activities for Americans are still the simplest: walking, picnicking and just looking at the scenery.
+A large study a few years ago reveals that the most popular outdoor activities for Americans are still the simplest: walking, picnicking, and just looking at the scenery.

 “TVA offers ADA-accessible trails and areas throughout the Tennessee Valley,” adds Guerry.
 “One example is the new fishing area on the South Holston Dam Reservation that was popular as soon as it was finished.
 Places like these allow people of all physical abilities to join in the activities they enjoy.”